H5RV/bitcoin-educational-content/tutorials/contribution/contribution-proofreading-guidelines/en.md

 ![REVIEW](assets/en/9.webp)

 Thus, always check the original English text to see if a bold text is supposed to be there.
-In this case, it's enough to just add two asterisks at the start of the word, to make it show correctly on the website.
-In fact in the markdown language, **to render the bold you have to insert two asterisks ``**`` both before and after the word/sentence** (see example below).
+In this case, just add two asterisks at the start of the word, to make it show correctly on the website.
+In fact, in the markdown language, **to render the bold, you have to insert two asterisks ``**`` both before and after the word/sentence** (see example below).

 ![REVIEW](assets/en/10.webp)

-- The same issues may happen with symbols like $ and `` ` `.
+- The same issues may happen with symbols like $ and `` ` ``.
 	Make sure to check the original language file (often EN or FR) to see where these symbols are supposed to be.
 You can always ask the coordinator for assistance on this matter.

 - If you find quotes, make sure to do some research online to find the right translation in your language.
 Quotes are usually inserted after the symbol ``>``.